 If the employer refuses to pay wages earned on the regular established payday, the employee should request payment.
-If the employee doesn't receive the payment after 6 days, the employee may file a claim, using the Labor Standards Complaint Form, with the Division within 2 years of the date earned.
+If the employee doesn't receive the payment after 6 days, the employee may file a claim online or paper (to be mailed), to the Division within 2 years of the date earned.

 Once a claim is filed, the department will seek to resolve the matter with the employer.